matthiasn/clojure-system-book/manuscript/Example2-WS-Roundtrips.md

 Note that this component gets passed a map with the `observed` and `local` keys.
 The `observed` key is an atom which holds the state of the component it observes.
 Here, this is always the latest snapshot of the `store-cmp`.
 The `local` atom contains some local state, such as the width of the SVG for resizing.
 Note that we're detecting the width on every call to the function, and also in the `onresize` callback of `js/window`.
 This ensures that the square mouse div fills the parent element, while working with the correct pixel coordinate system.
 One could instead also work with a viewBox, like this: `{:width "100%" :viewBox "0 0 1000 1000"}`.
 However, that would not work correctly in this case as the mouse position would not be aligned with the circles here.

-Finally, we have the `trailing-circles` function:
+Next, we have the `trailing-circles` function:

 ~~~
 (defn trailing-circles